codemachin/Chit-Chat/README.md

 ```
 	1) Visit http://localhost:3000 on your browser
 	2) Select signup to create a new account
-	3) Chat on this nice and beautiful chat application.
+	3) Chat on this nice and beautiful chat application
 ```

 ## How to use